30: Frontier Psychiatrist - The Avalanches

 10:48

+blatant.
 I have an issue with people like Damien Hirst who directly steals stuff and makes a lot

 10:53

-move money on it while claiming superiority and originality and
+of money on it while claiming superiority and originality and authenticity and blah blah blah

-authenticity and blah blah blah.
-I'm really sorry I'm gonna geek out for a second.
+all this.
+I'm really sorry I'm gonna geek out for a second so there was a case maybe a decade ago

 11:18